Ofwat/Proteus/README.md

 7. Right-click the Proteus.py file.
 Properties: Click this option to immediately view the full file path (Location).
 8. Type ```cd [full file path]```
 9. Type in the word ```python Proteus.py``` and press Ender
 10. An Errol log file will be created in the same location where Python.py exists

+## How to download Proteus.exe from Github

+1. Select the 'Proteus' repository on GitHub
+2. Click on the 'proteus.exe' tab
+3. In the center of the screen click on 'view raw'
+4. Your computer should be downloading the file - save the file in your desired location
+5. The file is saved with a '.crdownload' file extension.
+This is a temporary file extension used by the web browser.
+6. Rename it to 'Proteus.exe'.
+Without renaming the file you cannot run the appliction.
+7. A dialogue box will appear asking you to confirm your changes.
+Select ok.
+8. The .exe file should be ready to open.

 ## License
 Distributed under the Open Goverment License.
 See [LICENSE.txt](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/ for more information.